kotest/kotest-cookbook/README.md

 largeRedSweetApple shouldBe largeRedTartApple
 ```

-and the output can be easy to grok in the IDE, but less so in CI logs:
+and the output can be easy to grok in the IDE, especially for simple objects with few fields:

 ```
 data class diff for io.kotest.cookbook.chapter1Assertions.Fruit